lvgl/lvgl/docs/CODING_STYLE.rst

 Coding guide
 ------------
+-  Editor:

+   -  Set editor to use 4 spaces for tab indentations (instead of tab characters).
+   -  Exception:  the **Kconfig** file and any make files require leading tab characters on child items.

 -  Functions:

-   -  Write function with single responsibility
+   -  Write function with single responsibility.
-   -  Make the functions ``static`` where possible
+   -  Make the functions ``static`` where possible.

 -  Variables: